Sumit-531/ecommerce-ai-agent/README.md

 ## <a name="introduction">📘 Introduction</a>

 Smart E-commerce AI Agent API is a powerful, AI-driven shopping assistant designed to enhance the online shopping experience.
-It understands user queries, provides personalized recommendations, performs multi-step reasoning, and interacts naturally, just like a human sales associate.
+It understands user queries and offers personalized recommendations using multi-step reasoning.
+Moreover, it interacts naturally with customers just like a human sales associate.

 ## <a name="tech-stack">⚙️ Tech Stack</a>